Thursday, February 27, 2025

 • grease bowl.
 Put dough into the bowl and flip over so both sides have oil on them.
 Leave in a bowl, cover with a towel and let rise for 1 hour.

-• Divide dough into 2 (or 3 if you want smaller loaves) pieces.
-Roll out each piece on a floured surface into the length desired then roll up lengthwise like a jelly roll.
+• Roll out dough on a floured surface into the length desired then roll up lengthwise like a jelly roll.
 If it's still too sticky, add more flour until it's workable but not dry.

 • Put on a greased bread pan, sealed side down, and tuck the ends under.

-• Cover and let loaves rise 30 more minutes.
+• Cover and let loaf rise for 30 more minutes.

-• While loaves are rising, preheat oven to 400 degrees Fahrenheit.
+• While loaf is rising, preheat oven to 400 degrees Fahrenheit.

 • Bake for 25 – 30 minutes.
 Mine usually is done by 25 minutes.